frovedis/frovedis/doc/manual/python/ml/random_forest_regressor.md

        |  \_ (5) Predict: 1.2
        \_ (3) Predict: 0.3

+This output will be visible on server side.
 It displays the random forest having maximum depth of 5 and total 10 decision trees.

+**No such output will be visible on client side.**

 __Return Value__
 It returns nothing.